panopticonopolis/Canopy-IUCN/README.md

 The version of Python used is 3.7.1 and development was done in a MacOS environment.
 I haven't tested it for Windows compatibility, or for earlier versions of Python.
 For example, pre-3.7 versions of Python may not guarantee order of items in dictionaries, which may have unintended consequences here.

 Access to the IUCN API requires a token that is issued by that organization.
 See https://apiv3.iucnredlist.org/api/v3/docs for more details.
+In 'token.txt', the form of the string is '?token=<token>'